Vinyl is back! How to build and preserve a killer vinyl collection

 If you’re itching for an upgrade, replace the cartridge on your turntable with something a little more advanced.
 Many of the cartridges on our recommended list are a great place to start, but a premium cartridge from Grado, Audio-Technica, Ortofon, or Shure, just to name a few, will make a significant difference in the sound quality you get.

-Finally, if you want to get really serious, considering having a professional set up your turntable for you.
-A turntable set-up involves setting the tracking force exactly, calibrating the tonearm’s position and counterbalance, and adjusting the turntable’s speed.
+Finally, if you want to get really serious, consider having a professional set up your turntable for you.
+A turntable setup involves setting the tracking force exactly, calibrating the tonearm’s position and counterbalance, and adjusting the turntable’s speed, as well as making sure everything is level.
 Of course, if you’re up for it, you can get your own tools and do it yourself!

 Now get out there, get some records, and get listening!